yeti-switch/doc/docs/en/yeti-ui.rst

     Address
         Optional contractor address.
     Phones
-        list of phone numbers to contact with contractor.
+        List of phone numbers to contact with contractor.
     Smtp Connection
-        connection to the mail server which will be used to send mails, invoices and notifications (SMTP connection must be configured previously in *System->SMTP connections*)
+        Connection to the mail server which will be used to send mails, invoices and notifications (SMTP connection must be configured previously in *System->SMTP connections*)

 .. note:: Fields **Description**, **Address**, **Phones** are informational and not used in routing or billing logic.